Great Southeast Pollinator Census in NC

 Webinars to Learn more!

-We have one more webinar coming up!!
-Join us for the Knowledge is Pollinator Power Webinar on Thursday, August 14, for a research update and another Census pep-rally!
-We’ll be talking about nectar resources in your flowers, bee host plants and butterflies.
-Register here: https://go.ncsu.edu/gsepcinnckppwebinar2025.
+The Knowledge is Pollinator Power Webinar was on Thursday, August 14, 2025, and it was a fun research update from three amazing pollinator researchers and another Census pep-rally!
+We talked about nectar resources in your flowers, bee host plants and butterflies.
+Watch the recording here: https://go.ncsu.edu/gsepcinnckppwebinar2025.

 Goals